ianJStutor/curriculum_particles/_03_particles/README.md

     //state
     const particles = [];
     ```
+    If modules are new, point out that these global constants are scoped only to the module itself.
+Only the variables and functions that are exported are available outside the module
 3. "setup" has two functions, <code>setupParticles</code> and <code>getParticle</code>.
 Add code to these functions:
     ```js
     //setup